By Rebecca Rwakabukoza

 Stella adds that online operations give an edge to businesses in a time when, due to higher rent and taxation, many are folding and closing shop.

 And for some of the women they have worked with, business has been good: For example, Vanessa Ntezi learned to use Facebook and Instagram to boost sales for her apparel store, Neza Fashion Hub.
 When clients appear indecisive on an item, Vanessa is quick to whip out her phone and show them different images of models wearing the clothes.
-“But I don’t think I have fully utilised the opportunity,” she says.
+“But I don’t think I have fully utilized the opportunity,” she says.
 “In 2017 though, I am projecting about 10 percent of my sales coming from online.”

-Zimba Women is anxious to get more women to maximise tech tools in business.
+Zimba Women is anxious to get more women to maximize tech tools in business.
 “Men are already using technology, while some women fear whatever seems to be too technical,” Stella says of the gender gap.